Cambridge Researchers Developing Self-Fertilizing Crops for Africa Receive $35 Million Grant from Bill & Melinda Gates Agricultural Innovations

 ST. LOUIS (Jan.
 31, 2023) — A Cambridge University-led project to develop self-fertilizing crops for African farmers has become the latest grantee of Bill & Melinda Gates Agricultural Innovations (Gates Ag One).

-The US$35 million (£28 million) grant will support the Engineering Nitrogen Symbiosis for Africa (ENSA) research program over the next five years.
+The US$35 million (£28 million) grant will support the Enabling Nutrient Symbioses in Agriculture (ENSA) research program over the next five years.
 The research consortium focuses on improving nutrient uptake by food plants to reduce the need for fertilizer across some of the world’s most degraded land.

 ENSA scientists are breeding plants to maximize the naturally occurring processes in which fungi and bacteria help crops to convert more nutrients from the soil.